 Most people use Dubai as a stopover destination.
 They fly in, spend a night or two, then fly onward to their final destination.
 While Dubai is often seen as “Vegas in the desert,” there is a surprising amount of things to do here.
 There’s depth to the city that its popular image doesn’t accurately portray.

-Dubai is a city trapped between the old and the new.
-A place in a conservative culture with old-world customs while at the same time a Middle-Eastern Vegas where anything goes (so long as it’s behind closed doors).
-I was surprised at how much there was to do in this city — and how even in a week I was still left longing for more.
+Dubai is a city trapped between worlds.
+It’s a place with a conservative culture and old-world customs while at the same time a Middle-Eastern Vegas where anything goes (so long as it’s behind closed doors).
+There’s a lot of partying that happens here.

 Top 5 Things to See and Do in Dubai